 Serum methadone levels can be measured using capillary blood samples when venous access is difficult.
 A 1ml SST tube is sufficient.

 Serum methadone trough level:

-Level to provide 24-hour relief of withdrawal symptoms is 650-1950 ngm/ml.
-Where a client presents with a higher trough level then 1950, this must be discussed with the OST specialist service.
+Level to provide 24-hour relief of withdrawal symptoms is usually 650-1000 ng/ml, though this should be approached on a case-by-case basis.
+Where a client presents with a higher trough level than 1000, this must be discussed with the OST specialist service.

 Serum methadone or buprenorphine/naloxone trough and peak levels: